gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

-\page implementfeature "Implement physics feature"
+\page createphysicsplugin Implement physics feature

 This tutorial shows how to develop a simple plugin that implements a
 \ref ignition::physics::Implements3d "3D policy" and includes a sample list of